Panamá Pacífico International Airport

 Panamá Pacífico International Airport (IATA: BLB, ICAO: MPPA) is a commercial airport in Panama.
 It is located on the site of the former Howard Air Force Base, a United States Air Force base that was within the Panama Canal Zone.
 Panama City can be reached by crossing the nearby Bridge of the Americas.

-Commercial airline service started in 2014, with Viva Air Colombia being the first to begin operations to Bogotá and Medellin.
-The airport receives regular Boeing 737 jet aircraft from Wingo.
+Commercial airline service started in 2014, with VivaColombia being the first to begin operations to Bogotá and Medellin.
+Since then, the airport receives regular regular commercial flights with Boeing 737 aircraft from South and Central America and the Caribbean.

 Facilities

 The airport is 6 mi southwest of Balboa, the port at the Pacific (southeastern) end of the Panama Canal.
 Most of the area around it is uninhabited and forms part of the Canal Zone watershed.

 The runway has full instrument approach facilities.
 The runway length does not include 300 m displaced thresholds on each end.
 There is high terrain just northwest of the runway.

 The Taboga Island VOR-DME (Ident: TBG) is located 8.0 nmi south-southeast of the airport.
 The Taboga Island non-directional beacon (Ident: TBG) is located 7.9 nmi south-southeast of the airport.
 The Tocumen VOR-DME (Ident: TUM) is located 14.4 nmi northeast of the airport.